 Note that the low-weight category contains one low stroke risk record and a high stroke risk example.
 The same situation happens to the middle-weight category.
 This makes the decision tree incapable of further splitting on any feature.
 There won’t be any Gini impurity decreasing for splitting.
 Therefore, we can stop here for this node.

+Note

 Well, what if we want to continue improving the classification results.
-As you just discovered, there is no way that decision tree can classify these four records and no other machine learning can do it neither.
+As you just discovered, there is no way that decision tree can classify these four records and no other machine learning can do it either.
 The problem is in the data, not in the model.
 There are two main approaches to solve this issue.
 The first option is to try to obtain more data.
-With more data, likely, we may find that low weight is positively correlated with low stroke risk and further splitting on the feature weight might benefit decreasing the Gini impurity.
+With more data, we may likely find that low weight is positively correlated with low stroke risk and further splitting on the feature weight might benefit decreasing the Gini impurity.
 Obtaining more data is always better because your training model got to see more data therefore reduces possible bias.
 Another option is to introduce more features.
 This essentially expand the feature space by more dimensions.
 For example, blood pressure might be another useful feature that might help us further increase the accuracy of the decision tree.

 Now, let’s look at the second node at depth 2.
 The records classified into this node are the following, given by the code df_right[df_right["high_oil_diet"]!="yes"]